mmikkel/CacheFlag-Craft3/README.md

 Cache Flag supports Project Config since v.
 1.2.0.
 If you're upgrading from an earlier version, the relevant yaml files will be created as a migration when you upgrade.

-Note that Cache Flag's CP section is inaccessible in environments where the  [`allowAdminChanges`](https://docs.craftcms.com/v3/config/config-settings.html#allowadminchanges) Craft config setting is set to `false`.
-Flagged template caches can be invalidated using the native Clear Caches utility tool, though.
+Note that Cache Flag's CP section is inaccessible in environments where the  [`allowAdminChanges`](https://docs.craftcms.com/v3/config/config-settings.html#allowadminchanges) config setting is set to `false`.

 ## Upgrading from Craft 2

 **Since v.
+1.2.0, Cache Flag will automatically attempt to migrate flags from the old `templatecaches_flagged` database table after installation (or, after upgrading from an earlier version of Cache Flag for Craft 3).**

+The migration only runs if

+1. The old Craft 2 database table `templatecaches_flagged` is still in the database
+2. There are no flags currently in the Craft 3 database table (`cacheflag_flags`)

-1.2.0, Cache Flag will attempt to migrate any flags from the old `templatecaches_flagged` database table upon install.** Make sure that all flags are carried over, if not any missing flags will have to be re-added in Cache Flag's CP section.
+After the migration has completed, make sure that all flags have carried over.
+Any missing flags will have to be manually entered in Cache Flag's CP section (this can happen if there isn't parity between element source IDs in the Craft 2/3 database tables).

 ## Events